andrius-ordojan/nvim-basic/readme.md

-neovim config without any dependencies from https://youtu.be/skW3clVG5Fo
+neovim config without any dependencies. modified from https://youtu.be/skW3clVG5Fo